-Figures from the Restaurant and Catering Association suggest that bookings and foot traffic are now down by 80 to 100%, with many business owners having to stand down staff.
-In an attempt to keep their business open, most are now offering takeaway and delivery options, however many are unsure how to attract customers or adapt their business model.
+As non-essential businesses have been ordered to close their doors during the COVID crisis, restaurants and cafes are struggling to stay afloat.
+Figures from the Restaurant and Catering Association suggest that bookings and foot traffic are now down by 80 to 100 percent.
+Many business owners have had to stand down staff.
+In an attempt to keep their business open, most are now offering takeaway and delivery options.
+However, many are unsure how to attract customers or adapt their business model.

 A crisis can bring the best out in people, and many organisations large and small have stepped up to the plate to help local hospitality businesses survive the shutdown.

-“As this crisis worsens and businesses across the globe face temporary closure, we want to do our part to help our customers and others in the hospitality industry who are doing it so tough right now,” says CEO of MessageMedia, Paul Perrett.
-“So many restaurants and cafes are scrambling to shift from a dine-in to a take-away business model and we know that the quicker that happens the more people’s jobs and livelihoods can be saved.”
+“As this crisis worsens, businesses across the globe face temporary closure,” says MessageMedia CEO, Paul Perrett.
+“We want to do our part to help our customers and others in the hospitality industry who are doing it so tough right now.
+So many restaurants and cafes are scrambling to shift from a dine-in to a take-away business model.
+We know that the quicker that happens the more people’s jobs and livelihoods can be saved.”

 Online food delivery juggernaut Uber Eats has announced it will make up to $5 million in funding available to independent restaurants across Australia and New Zealand.
 In a prepared statement, Uber Eats Regional General Manager for APAC Jodie Auster stated that this funding, “will allow restaurants to deploy promotions to attract customers and will help restaurants time promotions to suit their individual business needs”.
 Restaurants will also pay no service fees on pick-up orders up until June 30.
 Uber Eats will also offer businesses the option to receive daily payments rather than weekly.
 Plus, they’ll waive activation fees for any new restaurants wanting to join the food delivery platform.